dj-tanjid/Morphe-DeVanced-Builder/README.md

 <p align="center">
  <p align="center">⚠️⚠️⚠️</p>
  <p align="center"><b>Avoid downloading APKs or modules from untrusted websites, as they may be harmful and impersonate official Morphe/ReVanced/ReVanced Extended projects.
-Always build from official sources or trusted open-source builders like this one.</b></p>
+Always download builds from official sources or trusted open-source builders like this one.</b></p>
 </p>

 <h1>Morphe x ReVanced Builder</h1>